SharePoint/sp-dev-docs/docs/general-development/create-a-workflow-with-elevated-permissions-by-using-the-sharepoint-workflo.md

 1. Allow the workflow to use add-in permissions.
 1. Grant full control permission to the workflow.
 1. Develop the workflow to wrap actions inside an App Step.

+> [!IMPORTANT]
+> When you want to use workflows with elevated permissions on sites that did not yet have workflow enabled on November 7, 2024, then the configuration steps to follow will be different.
+More details can be found [in this article](workflow-with-elevated-permissions-new-guidance.md).

 ## Allow a workflow to use add-in permissions on a SharePoint site